eteitelbaum/vdemlite/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-`vdemlite` is a package that provides a lightweight version of the Varieties of Democracy (V-Dem) dataset that incorporates many of the core measures of V-Dem for the contemporary period and is easy to work with in R. The package provides functions for downloading and loading the data, as well as for exploring the data and searching for particular indicators.
+`vdemlite` provides a lightweight version of the Varieties of Democracy (V-Dem) dataset that incorporates many of the core measures of V-Dem for the contemporary period and is easy to work with in R. The package provides functions for downloading and loading the data, as well as for exploring the data and searching for particular indicators.

 `vdemlite` addresses two challenges that arise with the using full dataset.
 First, it can be readily used in cloud and production